 We have also investigated the length of the paths.
-Fig. 8 shows the stretch, i.e., the length of the path divided by the shortest path, where the lengths are the physical length of the paths.
+Fig. 10 shows the stretch, i.e., the length of the path divided by the shortest path, where the lengths are the physical length of the paths.
 The figure shows the length of the shortest paths among the k SRLG-disjoint paths.
 We can observe that it is just 1%-10% longer than the shortest path.
-It is essential in network resiliency because only one of the paths is set up, called the working path, while the others are the backup paths set up only

-(a) Num. of SRLG-disjoint paths vs. avg. number of edges in the SRLGs.
+It is essential in network resiliency because only one of the paths is set up, called the working path, while the others are the backup paths set up only in case of failure.
+It also shows that the longest paths among the k SRLG-disjoint paths have stretch 2-3.
+As expected, for networks with more nodes and links, the difference is smaller.
+The chart also shows the average stretch over all the k SRLG-disjoint paths.
+Note that, on average, there were 2.05 SRLG-disjoint paths in our evaluation.